lpakingan/DATA226_Lab2/README.md

 - Optionally execute tests (`dbt test`)
 - Build transformed tables in Snowflake

-You can also set up a dependency so `dbtDAG` runs automatically after `180DayStockData`.
+You can also set up a dependency so `dbt_StockSMA` runs automatically after `180DayStockData`.
+For now it is scheduled to run daily in Airflow, 10 minutes after `180DayStockData`.

 ## Validation